Best practices in hygiene and organisation

 To respond to mistrust in the nineties induced through several sanitary and food crises, a number of pharmaceutical industry players have put in place a certification process called GMP, now guaranteed through an international organisation.

 Any player benefiting from an authorization to produce has to do so respecting the usage in conformity with the specifications quoted in the market approval.
 Under no circumstances can they expose a patient to a risk in terms of security, quality or efficiency of the product.

 GMP are targeted to limit risks in two areas:

-- risks of the cross contamination of products (by another product or an internal or external contaminator);
+– cross contamination (with another product or an internal or external contamination agent);